Amazon is 2nd US company to reach $1 trillion market value

 Photo: Ted S. Warren, AP

-NEW YORK (AP) — Amazon has become the second publicly traded company to be worth $1 trillion, hot on the heels of iPhone maker Apple.
+NEW YORK (AP) — Amazon on Tuesday became the second publicly traded company to reach $1 trillion in market value, hot on the heels of iPhone maker Apple.

-Amazon has revolutionized how people shop online and is the world's dominant internet retailer.
-In two decades the company expanded far beyond its bookseller beginnings, combining its world-spanning retail operation with less flashy but very profitable advertising and cloud computing businesses.
+The milestone is another sign of Amazon's swift rise from an online bookseller to a behemoth that sells toilet paper, TVs and just about anything.
+In its two decades, Amazon has expanded far beyond online shopping and into health care, advertising and cloud computing.

-The company's blowout success has made its founder and CEO, Jeff Bezos, No. 1 on Forbes' billionaires list this year.
+Its growth has boosted the fortunes of its founder and CEO, Jeff Bezos.
+His 16 percent stake in Amazon is now worth more than $160 billion.
+Forbes magazine placed him at the top of its list of billionaires for the first time this year, surpassing Microsoft co-founder Bill Gates and investor Warren Buffett.

 Now Playing: